All About Our Teas

 - Manufacture Type: Traditional, Orthodox, CTC (Cut, Torn and Curled)

-Purple tea is one of the big new players in the world of tea, due to its high antioxidant and caffeine levels, and its hefty dose of anthocyanins due to its purple hue.
+Purple tea is one of the big new players in the world of tea, due to its antioxidant and caffeine levels, and its hefty dose of anthocyanins (a yummy antioxidant) due to its purple hue.
 It is fruity with overtones of black plum and a mildly woody nose.
 The liquor exhibits a light amber-purple color.
 A unique tea!

 It is grown exclusively in Kenya, and our Purple Tea is grown by the wonderful people at Emrok in Nandi County in Kenya's Rift Valley.
 Emrok’s tea gardens cover 1,000 acres at an altitude of 2,000 meters.
 The cold climate and volcanic soil is favorable for tea growing and accounts for the excellent quality of this gorgeous tea.